Axway/axway-open-docs-common/content/en/blog/news/axwaydocs_are_opensource.md

 ---
-title: "Open source documentation is here for AMPLIFY Central and API Portal"
+title: "Open source documentation is here for Amplify Central and API Portal"
-linkTitle: "Open source documentation is here for AMPLIFY Central and API Portal"
+linkTitle: "Open source documentation is here for Amplify Central and API Portal"
 date: 2019-09-18
 description: >
-    AMPLIFY Central and API Portal documentation are open source now!
+    Amplify Central and API Portal documentation are open source now!
 author: Andrea Mussap
 ---

-The ReadMeFirst team of technical writers based in Dublin is proud to announce the beta availability of docs-as-code for AMPLIFY Central and API Portal documentation.
+The ReadMeFirst team of technical writers based in Dublin is proud to announce the beta availability of docs-as-code for Amplify Central and API Portal documentation.
 In other words, this documentation is now open source and everyone can collaborate and improve it using what's commonly known as a docs-as-code workflow, where docs are:

 * written in a simple Markdown format
 * stored in GitHub